Etimo/diamonds2/example-bots/node/README.md

 `bot play --token <token> --logic <logic>`

+Provide `--board <number>` if you want to join a specific board.
+Default is board 1.

-The bot will play using the logic controller provided until game over.
+The bot will play using the logic you provide until game over.
 You can then run the bot again without having to register a new one.

 Register multiple bots and play them all at once if you like!

 ## Different logic controllers

-- `game/logic/default.js`
+- `src/logic/firstDiamond.js`

-All controllers implement a method called `next_move` that is called to calculate the next move given a board state.
+All logics contains a function called that is called to calculate the next target position given a board state.

 You can use any of these two implementations as a start for your own implementation.